mwhitaker/dbt-action/README.md

       run: echo "${{ steps.dbt-run.outputs.result }}"
       shell: bash
 ```
 The result output is also saved in the `DBT_RUN_STATE` environment variable.
-The location of the dbt console log output can be accessed via `DBT_LOG_PATH`.
-See the "Suggested workflow" section on how to use them.
+The location of the dbt console log output can be accessed via the environment variable `DBT_LOG_PATH`.
+See the "Suggested workflow" section on how to use these.

 ### General Setup